• Get the Facts Orientation:

 The Community Housing Resource Center recognizes that to maintain successful homeownership, the education process must continue, and counseling services need to be available to homeowners.
 The purpose of these services is to protect the investment of homeownership which for most people is the largest and most valuable asset they will own.

-• The Post-Purchase Workshop: is designed to encourage responsibility and prevent mortgage default and foreclosure.
+Post-Purchase Counseling: is designed to encourage responsibility and prevent mortgage default and foreclosure.
 It addresses the importance of home maintenance and weatherization, insurance and home safety, refinancing a mortgage, equity loans and lines of credit, and avoiding common financial pitfalls to protect one's investment and prevent foreclosure.

 Top of Page